 First, let's find the IP address of the website we need.
 In our example, this is wikipedia.org, and its IP address is 220.127.116.11.
-Detailed information on how to find the website's IP address can be found in Example 3 of this manual.
+Detailed information on finding the website's IP address can be found in Example 3 of this manual.

 In this example, you need to create three rules for the 'Home segment'.
 First, we will create a Permit rule that defines the source IP address (the IP address of the computer that you want to allow access to), the destination IP address (the IP address of the website that you want to allow access to), and the HTTP and HTTPS protocol types.

-Then we will create a Deny rule where we specify the source IP address (the IP address of the computer to be denied access to) and the TCP protocol type (to block the Internet access).
+Then we will create a Deny rule where we specify the source IP address (the computer's IP address to be denied access to) and the TCP protocol type (to block the Internet access).

 In our example, we have the following set of firewall rules:

 NOTE: Important!
 Access to a Keenetic router (its web interface) from an external network (the Internet) is blocked by default.
 This is implemented for the device and local network security.